 Why is Las Vegas International Airport being renamed?
 For some context:

 - Patrick McCarran was a Democratic Senator from Nevada in the years 1933 to 1954

-- Harry Reid was a Democratic Senator from Nevada in the years 1987 to 2017, and he served as Senate Majority Leader in the years 2007 to 2015
+- Harry Reid was a Democratic Senator from Nevada in the years 1987 to 2017 (he was Nevada’s longest serving Senator), and he served as Senate Majority Leader in the years 2007 to 2015

 - There have been calls for a while to rename the airport due to McCarran’s anti-immigration and anti-Semitic views